-Why choose a SIM only deal?
+Why choose a SIM-only deal?

 If you’re happy with your existing handset, it makes sense to hold onto it and just get a new SIM plan rather than forking out for a brand new phone and contract, and here’s why.

 The cheapest SIM-only deals start from just £5 per month and are great for light talkers, whereas medium to heavy users can get their hands on plenty of minutes, texts and data from £7 to £15 per month.
-Value for money varies widely throughout the market however, and while many are generous and affordable, others aren’t so competitive, so it pays to thoroughly compare using the table above.
+Value for money varies widely throughout the market however, and while many are generous and affordable, others aren’t so competitive, so it pays to compare what's on offer using the table above.

 With a choice of flexible contract lengths

 Different contract lengths are one of the main draws of SIM-only deals.
-If you’re after flexibility, you’ll like the option of one-month rolling contracts that can be cancelled at any time if you no longer need the plan or fancy switching to a different one.
-In fact, many tariffs are available on both short- and long-term contracts, and rates are often cheaper if you can commit for longer.
+If you’re after flexibility, you’ll like the option of the one-month rolling contracts that can be cancelled at any time if you no longer need the plan or fancy switching to a different one.
+In fact, many tariffs are available on both short- and long-term contracts, although rates are often cheaper if you can commit for longer.